Acheedella1/Final-Project/Planning/Prop.md

     Null Hypothesis:
-   For this breast cancer dataset which describes features of metastatic breast cancer(observable characteristics), if the value from the compiled features(texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, fractal dimension) is greater than 48 then the tumor is noncancerous,
+   For this breast cancer dataset which describes features of metastatic breast cancer(observable characteristics), if the value from the compiled features(texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, fractal dimension) is lesser than 48 then the tumor is noncancerous.
     Alternative Hypothesis:
    For this breast cancer dataset which describes features of metastatic breast cancer(observable characteristics), if the value from the compiled features(texture, perimeter, area, smoothness, compactness, concavity, concave points,